 Additionally, the nightclub has an after-hours club in the basement.
 Amazingly cool, but very difficult to shoot in that light.
 In fact, many photographers won’t shoot in those spaces, because they just can’t make it look good.
 Here again, my love of lighting and use of careful post-production technique make this a great project for me.
 Color correcting and retouching is very difficult, but in the end, the ambiance and vibe is what comes through.

 This hotel is absolutely remarkable in its design and vibe.
 It was a tremendous pleasure to shoot these images and highlight the hotel’s best features.
-I’m finding more and more pleasure in shooting resort and commercial properties.
+I’m finding more and more pleasure in shooting hotel, resort and commercial properties.
 If you need help highlighting the best of your property, please give me a call at Architectural Photography and I will show you how we can make your project or property stand out too.